Panthera gombaszogensis: Taxonomy

 Some remains once attributed to P. gombaszogensis have more recently been identified as the giant cheetah Acinonyx pardinensis.
 Fossil remains found in Liaoning in northeast China, has been classified as P. g. jinpuensis.

-Panthera gombaszogensis has often been considered the direct ancestor of the American jaguar (Panthera onca) based on similarities between their tooth anatomy, with some studies, following Hemmer 1971 classifying it as a paleosubspecies of the American jaguar as P. onca gombaszogensis.
-A 2022 study based on a relatively complete skull found in Belgium alternatively suggested that P. gombaszogensis is more closely related to the tiger (Panthera tigris) than the jaguar.
+Panthera gombaszogensis has often been considered the direct ancestor of the American jaguar (Panthera onca) based on similarities between their tooth anatomy, with some studies (following Hemmer 1971) classifying it as a paleosubspecies of the American jaguar, P. onca gombaszogensis.
+A 2022 study based on a relatively complete skull found in Belgium alternatively suggested P. gombaszogensis is more closely related to the tiger (Panthera tigris) than the jaguar.

 Description

 The European jaguar was larger than the modern-day jaguar, with the later subspecies Panthera gombaszogensis gombaszogensis estimated to weigh 90-120 kg in a 2001 study, with a large partial skeleton from the Middle Pleistocene Château Breccia in Saône-et-Loire, Burgundy, France estimated to weigh 130 kg in a later 2011 study.
 The proposed East Asian subspecies, P. g. jinpuensis was also large, with mandible dimensions suggesting it was as large as the largest modern male jaguars.